TracieDiepBautista/About-me/README.md

 😄 refer to my works here from repositories

-📫 You can reach me at: slack: Tracie Diep Bautista or linkedin as Tracie Diep Bautista
+📫 You can reach me at: slack: Tracie Diep Bautista or linkedin as https://www.linkedin.com/in/tracynguyen10/

 can't wait to meet all techsavyy guys to learn...